 If you are concerned that you might miss another tax payment because of the impact of COVID-19, you should contact the HMRC

 The government has launched the Coronavirus Job Retention Scheme to safeguard jobs through COVID-19, enabling employers to furlough staff in the knowledge that HMRC will reimburse 80% of employee wages of those who are no longer working but are still on the pay roll, up to £2500 a month.
 You can now apply for the scheme.

-The government will also support SMEs with the cost of paying Statutory Sick Pay for employees affected by COVID-19 through the Coronavirus Statutory Sick Pay Rebate Scheme, which is due to be launched soon.
+The government will also support SMEs with the cost of paying Statutory Sick Pay for employees affected by COVID-19 apply for Coronavirus Statutory Sick Pay Rebate Scheme,

 Where can I get advice about managing employees through COVID-19?